gokuhayda/MyShowCase/applied-statistics-katas/ab-testing/README.md

-# 📊 A/B Testing Kata — Sample Size Calculator (Thoughtworks Edition)
+# 📊 A/B Testing Kata — Sample Size Calculator

 > “Conduct experiments and develop hypotheses using advanced statistics.”